Lameness In Horses

 Estimating the length or cost of complex lameness evaluations is difficult as each case requires a tailored approach, however estimates can be provided as a guideline.
-To discuss insurance further, please call our clinic and ask to speak to Emma Haywood who leads our insurance department.
+To discuss insurance further, please contact our clinic and ask to speak to Alison Key who leads our insurance department.

 Lameness in the dressage horse

 Dressage combines balance, suppleness and power and is considered to be an incredibly demanding athletic test for the horse.
 As horse and rider move up the levels, the horse must improve its collection and lateral movements.
 This places additional pressure on the hindlimbs to allow more airborne movement through the forelimbs.
 Lateral and twisting movements also place unnatural strains on the spine, pelvis and joints, resulting in an increase in poor performance cases for these athletes.

 Lameness in the showjumper

 Showjumping requires explosive power with a meticulous athleticism.
 Often, poor performance is the first sign that your showjumper may be suffering with a low-grade lameness, as well as other issues which may include dental problems or equine gastric disease.
 Resistance on one rein, uncharacteristic stopping or rushing at the fences are early signs that there might be a problem and we recommend that you contact your vet if you are experiencing any decreased performance with your horse.
 We understand that riders know their horses best so we ask you to be vigilant with performance/behavioural changes, ensuring that your athlete is always in top condition.

 Take a look below at the common causes of lameness in horses: